Luganda tones: Overview

 In Luganda some words have a lexical tone: ekibúga 'city', omusómesa 'teacher'.
 The tone can be a falling one: ensî 'country', omwâna 'child', eddwâliro 'hospital'.
 Some words have a double tone or a tone spread across three syllables in a plateau: mugóbâ 'driver', ekkómérâ 'prison'.
 In some nouns the tone moves position: omuwála 'girl', but muwalâ 'she is a girl'.

 Other words, such as ekitabo 'book', omuntu 'person', amata 'milk', or Mbarara (name of a town), are underlyingly toneless.
-However, toneless words usually receive automatic default tones, called a phrasal tones, on all syllables except the first: ekítábó, omúntú.
+However, toneless words usually receive automatic default tones, called phrasal tones, on all syllables except the first: ekítábó, omúntú.
 But in some circumstances this phrasal tone does not appear, for example, when the word is the subject of a sentence or qualified by a number.
 The automatic phrasal tones are not as high-pitched as lexical tones.

 Automatic phrasal tones are also added at the end of lexically-toned words.
 In nouns the phrasal tones begin on the syllable immediately after the fall in pitch, e.g. eddwâlíró 'hospital', masérengétá 'south'.
 Again, these phrasal tones do not appear when the word is used as the subject of the sentence or qualified by a number.

 However, in some verbal forms the phrasal tones do not begin immediately after the accent but after an interval of two or three low-toned syllables, e.g. bálilabá 'they will see'.
 This complexity prevents Luganda from being described as a simple pitch-accent language.

 Verbs are divided into two tonal classes, those with a tone, such as okulába 'to see', and those that are toneless apart from the automatic phrasal tone, such as okúsómá 'to read'.
 Verbs are subject to a series of complex tonal patterns, which vary according to tense and whether the verbs are high-toned or toneless, positive or negative, or used in a main clause or relative clause.